ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 still allows cross-stage persistence (and thus the compiler must still be pessimistically assume all modules are needed at all stages).
-This combination is supported to allow gradual migration of code bases following the change, and for corner cases such as code generation, where the programmer may wish to use the syntax of ``splice`` and ``quote`` imports without obliging the whole module to be level-correct.
+This combination is supported to allow gradual migration of code bases following the change, and for corner cases such as programmatic code generation, where the programmer may wish to use the syntax of ``splice`` and ``quote`` imports without obliging the whole module to be level-correct.